iterative/dvc.org/content/docs/command-reference/commit.md

 💡 For convenience, a pre-commit Git hook is available to remind you to `dvc commit` when needed.
 See `dvc install` for more info.

-Mainly, `dvc commit` provides a way to complete DVC commands that track data (`dvc add`, `dvc repro`, `dvc import`, etc.), when they have been used with the `--no-commit` or `--no-exec` options.
+`dvc commit` provides a way to complete DVC commands that track data (`dvc add`, `dvc repro`, `dvc run`), when they have been used with the `--no-commit` or `--no-exec` options.
 Those options cause the command to skip these step(s) during the process of tracking each file or directory:

 - Save the hash value of the file/dir in the `dvc.lock` or `.dvc` file.
 - Store the file contents in the cache.